 Since then Scarlet has gone on to work with some of the music world’s biggest acts.
 She worked closely with Robbie Williams on various projects including album art and the book ‘Somebody Someday’ and she toured the World with The Darkness.
 Her other credits include The Foo Fighters, The Red Hot Chili Peppers, The Rolling Stones, Stereophonics, The Black Crowes and Placebo with pictures appearing in The Times, The Independent, Mojo, Q, Uncut and Clash amongst others.
 She continues to be commissioned by all the major record labels to shoot artwork and press campaigns for high profile bands.

-Scarlet’s work with James Blunt have featured for much of the year in his Moon Landing campaign and her exhibition ‘Resonators’ in aid of Teenage Cancer Trust showed at the Royal Albert Hall for a month and is now available as a limited edition book.
+Scarlet’s project ‘Resonators +’ is currently exhibiting in Buenos Aires, Argentina until May 2019.
+Previously Resonators has been exhibited in aid of Teenage Cancer Trust at the Royal Albert Hall for a month and is available as a limited edition book.

 EMI Records, Virgin Records, Island Records, Mercury Records, Universal, IE Music, The Henley Literary Festival, Moxie Pictures productions, War Child, Riverman, Ebury Publishing, British Airways High Life, The Dorchester Hotel Group, MERC, PDSA, Teenage Cancer Trust, 3DD Group (Album Chart Show), MTV, Mojo, Q Magazine, Kerrang!, Classic Rock

 Syndicated worldwide by Camera Press Ltd, 21 Queen Elizabeth St, London SE1 2PD